If you want to feel more connected on a daily basis in your marriage, make shared activities a priority. Here are some tips on how to do that.

 So how did we get from there to here?

-The number one thing that’s aided us in this change has been … drum roll, please … Marriage Tool #5: The Shared Activity.
-We are now intentional to end each day with a shared experience.
+The number one thing that’s aided us in this change has been … drum roll, please … a shared activity.
+We are now intentional to end each day with a mutual experience.

 For us, this involves a retreat to the couch together to watch a favorite show.
 Ted with his Sleepytime tea.
 Me, with my hot chocolate.
 Both of us ready to hear a shared bedtime story.
 Over the years, we’ve not only taken in tales of 24’s Jack, but of Lost’s John Locke, Monk’s Adrian Monk, Psych’s Shawn and Gus, and Alias’ Sydney Bristow.
 When each night’s episode or three is over — depending on just how many cliff hangers we’re dealt — we head to bed, together, theorizing what will happen next to our new favorite characters.